Did you know?

 Endorphins produced by the body to relieve stress, pain and creates euphoria feeling.

-Nature as a way to build relationships and emotional attachment, self efficacy, resilience, and sustainability.
+Nature is a way to build relationships and emotional attachment, self-efficacy, resilience, and sustainability.

 We are drawn to lakes, rivers, oceans and pools.
 Being in, on, under, or simply near water is medicine to our soul.